 Prolongation of prothrombin time has been reported rarely in patients receiving amoxicillin/clavulanic acid.
 Appropriate monitoring should be undertaken when anticoagulants are prescribed concomitantly.
-Adjustments in the dose of oral anticoagulants may be necessary to maintain the desired level of anticoagulation (see section 4.5 and 4.8).
+Adjustments in the dose of oral anticoagulants may be necessary to maintain the desired level of.

-In patients with renal impairment, the dose should be adjusted according to the degree of impairment (see section 4.2).
+In patients with renal impairment, the dose should be adjusted according to the degree of impairment.

 In patients with reduced urine output, crystalluria has been observed very rarely, predominantly with parenteral therapy.
 During the administration of high doses of amoxicillin, it is advisable to maintain adequate fluid intake and urinary output in order to reduce the possibility of amoxicillin crystalluria.
-In patients with bladder catheters, a regular check of patency should be maintained (see section 4.9).
+In patients with bladder catheters, a regular check of patency should be maintained.